-Our Compensation Committee currently consists of Ms. Solomon (external director), Mr. Lapidot (external director) and Mr. Ofer Greenberger.
+Our Compensation Committee currently consists of Ms. Limor Magen-Telem (external director), Mr. Lapidot (external director) and Mr. Keinan Maman.
+Mr. Lapidot serves as the Chairman of the Compensation Committee.

-Ms. Solomon is the chairwoman of the compensation committee.
-Our board of directors adopted an audit committee charter that sets forth the responsibilities of the audit committee.
+Our board of directors adopted a compensation committee charter that sets forth the responsibilities of the Compensation Committee.

 Under the Companies Law, the compensation committee is required to be comprised of at least three directors, including all of the external directors.
-The additional members of the Compensation Committee must be directors that receive compensation subject to the provisions and limitations set forth in the Regulations.
-Under the Companies Law, an external director must serve as the chairman of the Compensation Committee and the external directors shall constitute a majority of our compensation committee.
+The additional members of the compensation committee must be directors who receive compensation in accordance with the Compensation Regulations.
+Under the Companies Law, an external director must serve as the chairman of the compensation committee and the external directors shall constitute a majority of the compensation committee.